-Initially, this steel made jet engine parts but Bob Loveless introduced it in the knife industry in 1972.
+Initially, this steel-made jet engine parts but Bob Loveless introduced them in the knife industry in 1972.
 Today, 154CM is popular in high-end cutlery, valve ports, ball bearings, knives, and metallic bushings.
 Companies like Benchmade and Gerber have several brands of 154CM steel EDC and survival knives in the market.
 Follow along with this 154CM steel guide to learn deeper details of this high-end steel.

 At a Glance

 154CM is an acronym for 15% Chromium and 4% Molybdenum, though rumors had it that the CM referred to the company’s name (Climax Molybdenum) that initially designed this steel.
 History aside, this steel has seen better days.
 It has stood popular for its excellent corrosion resistance, toughness, high hardness, and wear resistance.
 That’s why manufacturers quickly switched to its Japanese equivalent ATS-34 when Crucible halted production.
 Later on, Crucible restarted 154CM production and even produced a CPM version known as CPM 154.

 Indeed, every steel has its strengths and weaknesses, and thus performance depends on the use environment.
 And for old steel like 154CM, you have countless brands and knife types to choose from.
 This in-depth look into 154CM details and performance will help you decide if this steel fits your knife needs.

 - Carbon, 1.05%: Improves the steel’s hardness for better wear and corrosion resistance.